EKO Cobra: Recruitment and training

 Any member of the Austrian Federal Police may apply to the EKO Cobra.

 The tests consist of medical examinations, psychological tests, and vigorous physical tests.

 Upon successful completion of the tests the recruits attend 6 months of specialized training which includes marksmanship, tactical training, sports, driver courses, abseiling/rappelling, hand-to-hand combat, language classes, etc. Besides the courses taught in the basic training, further specialization is possible in fields, such as parachuting, diving, explosives, or sniping.

 Since its establishment in 1978, 1,140 officers have served in EKO Cobra.

 Organization

 The unit's headquarters is located in Wiener Neustadt (Lower Austria).
 It performs all administrative activities and the training for the EKO Cobra officers.
-Further departments exist in Vienna, Graz, Linz, and Innsbruck with small field offices in Klagenfurt, Salzburg, and Feldkirch.
+There are departments in Vienna, Graz, Linz, and Innsbruck with small field offices in Klagenfurt, Salzburg, and Feldkirch.

 Each department contains four teams and each field office contains two.
 This structure allows the units to be deployed anywhere in Austria in under 70 minutes.